nchlswhttkr/website/content/blog/building-a-solver-for-golf-peaks/index.md

 I hope you've enjoyed reading about how I built this solver!
 I know I certainly enjoyed embracing the chaos while building it, pushing to complete level after level while working around the accruing weight of my hastily-written code.

 And if you're looking for a great puzzler to spend some of your idle time on, I can heartily recommend [Golf Peaks](https://afterburn.itch.io/golf-peaks).

----

-_Update: I've managed to [greatly improve the performance of my solver](../speeding-up-a-solver-for-golf-peaks/) with the help of this reflection!_